 6. Ashton Kutcher

 Actor, producer, and technology investor, Ashton Kutcher’s career goes well beyond That 70s Show.
-Kutcher studied Biochemical Engineering in school where he first learned about computer code.
+Kutcher studied Biochemical Engineering in school where he first learned to code.
 Besides playing Steven Jobs on the big screen, Kutcher has worked with technology off screen, investing in companies like Airbnb, Spotify, Foursquare, and Uber.
 He is also an ambassador for the Hour of Code, an organization working to introduce computer science to students all over the world.

 While the skills and interests of these celebrities range vastly, one thing is clear, almost anyone can learn to code if they are patient, hard-working, and dedicated.